 - Honey – avoid until after the baby's first birthday because it can harbor spores of toxic bacterium that can cause botulism, a severe foodborne illness caused by a bacterium which occurs in soil.

-- Opened strained fruits for two to three days
+- Opened containers of strained fruits can be saved for up to three days

-- Vegetable and meat combinations for two days
+- Vegetable and meat combinations can be kept for two days

 Risks of Choking

-Babies, toddlers and preschoolers have a high risk of choking.
-Just because kids have teeth does not mean they can handle all types of foods.
+Young children also are at a high risk of choking.
+Just because they have teeth does not mean they can handle all types of foods.

 In order to avoid choking, don't offer these foods to children younger than four:

-- Slippery foods: including whole grapes, large pieces of meats and poultry, and hard candy like lollipops and cough drops.
-Note: Chop grapes, meat, poultry, hot dogs and other food into small pieces.
+- Slippery foods: including whole small fruits, such as grapes, berries and cherries, large pieces of meat and poultry, and hard candy such as lollipops and cough drops.

-- Sticky foods:including peanut butter, gum, taffy, gummy candies, caramels, marshmallows, jelly beans, dried fruits and fruit leathers.
+- Sticky foods: chunky peanut butter, gum, taffy, gummy candies, caramels, marshmallows, jelly beans, dried fruits and fruit leathers.

-- Watch young children while they are eating
+- Always watch young children while they are eating.